wenyaoxue/notes/se8.md

 * suffix - upper or lower case - instead of assuming greater or less precision
   * no decimals, auto int, L for long
   * decimal, auto double, F for float, D for double
+  * decimal literal - defaults to double, would have to explicit cast to assign literal to a float
 * upcasting (widening) - (char) - automatically
 * downcasting - manually - `(smallType) bigVar` - without, compile error UNLESS as part of a compound assignment eg smallType += bigType
 * other casting: checked at runtime (ClassCastException)
+  * can cast to a superclass / super interface
 ## working with Object and primitive variables
 * primitives as fields in a class
 * will be given default values during class instantiation - 0s and falses
-* wrappers Byte, Short, Integer, Long, Float, Double, Character, Boolean
+* wrappers Byte, Short, Integer, Long, Float, Double, Character, Boolean (final classes)
   * object
   * autoboxing and unboxing
     * expecting wrapper, give primitive, or vice versa